| | This close-up shows the hair

 us said "morrow" to each Himba woman

 we met and shook hands with each of them..
+This woman is showing us how

 they grind a red rock into red powder, mix it